Puyo Puyo Tetris: Story

 After the power of Puyos reunites Ringo with Amitie, Arle Nadja, and Carbuncle, they are suddenly alerted by the appearance of strange blocks (Tetriminos) raining down on their world.
 They are then transported to a spaceship known as the SS Tetra, where they meet Tee and his crew, who come from a world where they battle using Tetris instead of Puyo Puyo.
 After the ship crash lands on Ringo's world, the girls help Tee repair his ship, only to discover some of their friends are acting strangely, foretelling the merging of dimensions.
 After managing to cure their friends of this mind control, the gang search in space to find who is responsible for the merging of the two dimensions.
 Upon reaching the edge of spacetime, they finally come across the Keeper of Dimensions and former captain of the SS Tetra, Ex, who has felt lonely from having to maintain the two dimensions.
 Tee offers to take Ex's place as Keeper, but luckily Ecolo and the Dark Prince manage to create a portal between the SS Tetra and the edge of spacetime so Tee can visit Ex at any time.
 With the matter solved, Tee and his crew bid farewell to Ringo and her friends as their dimensions are once again separated.

-In 3 bonus acts (DLC in JP), the cast is thrown into “Dream” scenarios.
+In 3 bonus acts (DLC in JP), the cast is thrown into "Dream" scenarios.
 The first features some of the cast putting on a talent show with Ringo as the host.
-The second features Schezo going after Sig for his red hand but later rejects it after finding out it’s home to his bug collection.
-The third one features Ex on the SS Tetra and wonder why he’s there, only to find out it’s a dream of his first encounter with Tee with a bunch of unexpected guest invading it like Dark Prince and Ringo.
+The second features Schezo going after Sig for his red hand but later rejects it after finding out it is home to his bug collection.
+The third one features Ex on the SS Tetra and wonder why he is there, only to find out it is a dream of his first encounter with Tee with a bunch of unexpected guest invading it like Dark Prince and Ringo.